 WHERE WILL WE BE MARCHING?

-We will begin at the War Memorial and, after a few turns, will end at the State House Annex.
+We will begin at the War Memorial and will end at the State House Annex.
 The route will be approximately a half mile.

 HAVE THE NECESSARY PERMITS BEEN ACQUIRED?